Why you’re here

 Maybe you’ve got the ideas, but you’re having trouble finishing the manuscript.
 Or you’ve got the completed manuscript, but can’t seem to nail the query letters.
 Maybe you get requests for full manuscripts, but can’t seem to close the contract.
 Or you’ve sold a book or two, but you’re having trouble juggling promo and writing.

 You’re having trouble getting your fiction career to the next level, whatever that level is.

 I’m also a writer.
 I adore genre fiction with a passion that defies reason, logic, and the laws of physics.

 I love selling stories to people who love the stories I write.
 I believe that if you’re writing stories, you want to share your stories.
 That means you want to get published.
 I believe if you’re going to get published, that means selling it to people who will appreciate it enough to pay you for it, whether that’s a traditional publisher, e-publisher, small indie press, or on your own.

 I signed the contract for my first novel in 1999.
-Since then, I’ve sold 17 novels, three novellas, and a non-fiction book with several major publishing houses, plus several ghostwriting projects.
+Since then, I’ve sold 21 novels, three novellas, and a non-fiction book with several major publishing houses, I’ve self-published four novels and six non-fiction reference books, and I’ve been “showrunner” for a traditionally published series project.
 I’m still selling.

-I’m a self-employed mother of a seven-year-old.
-When I had my son, my writing speed dropped and my energy level evaporated.
+I’m a self-employed mother of a teenager.
+When I first had my son, my writing speed dropped and my energy level evaporated.